AgPipeline/Organization-info/README.md

 As part of the technology associated with the gantry ownership transfer, a rework on the existing code was required.
 Given the extent of the changes required and desired, this GitHub organization was created.
-Some of the primary factors requiring changes are reduced support personell, different infrastructure, and leveraging HPC.
+Some of the primary factors requiring changes are reduced support personnel, different infrastructure, and leveraging HPC.
 Some of the desired changes are simplifying transfer of technology (making it easy to run in alternate environments), standardization of workflow processes (encapsulated as 'extractors'), making contributions of scientific algorithms as easy as possible, and dynamic workflows.

 # Reaching Goals